 Redfern’s premier creative hub 107 Projects will host the Refugee Week events from June 21 to July 2, inspiring creative conversations through a mix of visual arts, film, installations and workshops.

 However, these three budding businesspeople have chosen to dedicate part of their spare time to something that makes them stand out from the crowd.
-They are using the knowledge gained from their degree to help people of migrant and refugee background start their own business by interning for Ignite Small Business Start-ups.
+They are using the knowledge gained from their degree to help people of migrant and refugee backgrounds start their own business by interning for Ignite Small Business Start-ups.

 “From the moment we started university, teachers had been telling us how competitive the working market is and how important it is to have something that differentiates your resume from the rest,” Ms Sahrulazizi said.